myrrlyn/apocrypha.es/priv/archive/1qtdj7.md

 teach those who would listen.
 Know Love to avoid the Landfall, my brothers and sisters of the past.

-The Et’Ada are the original spirits.
+The et’Ada are the original spirits.
 Ada-Mantia is the original Law.
 Nu-Mantia is the new Law written by the Nu Man.
 The Laws of the next Dream.

 The Digitals are strongly hinted to be et’Ada in the Loveletter.
 They will